hschuelter/Learning-Python/README.md

 # Learning-Python

-Repository meant to store python scripts.
+Repository to store python scripts.
-Including scripts from Image Processing classes.
+Including Python scripts with OpenCV used on Image Processing classes @ PIM/UDESC.